Abohte/valleys-of-dinosaurs/README.md

 Rails app made during week 1 of the 9-week Codaisseur Academy.

-Making this app was an exercise to get to know the Rails framework and PostgreSQL.
+This app was an exercise to get to know the Rails framework and PostgreSQL.

 ## Steps